Traffic in West Alvington village

-Our Devon County Councillor R. Gilbert reported at our March meeting that the road through our village might soon be reclassified from being an A road to a B road and consequent signage changes made by Devon County.
+Devon County Councillor R. Gilbert reported at a recent Parish Council meeting that the road through our village might soon be reclassified from being an A road to a B road and consequent signage changes made by Devon County.
 It is to be hoped that this measure could assist in eliminating the road from appearing on Sat Nav recommended routes and hence reducing non local traffic flows and the frequent congestion and delays which occur in the village.
+Sadly there have been delays at DCC but Cllr Gilbert is trying his best to get this moved on.

 D.C.Cllr R. Gilbert arranged for a speed survey to be conducted in late 2018 by Devon Highways.
 This in conjunction with Paul O'Dwyer Community Police Officer and West Alvington Traffic Action Group (WATAG) along with the Parish Council.

 However DEVON COUNTY HIGHWAYS only look at average speed!!!
 The Parish Council feel this is a meaningless statistic for action in places where there are frequent stoppages (as in West Alvington) and have obtained details of the actual data.
 In spite of concern expressed by some as to the location of the survey, the result shows that, as reported in the Kingsbridge Gazette, there is worrying evidence of frequent and consistent speeding on the main road through our village.

 WATAG - contact Peter Everitt at School Cottage or Andrew Pascoe at Horseman's Close.